scoconno/scoconno.github.io/Teaching/Ancient/Assignments/Long3.md

 title: Long Essay 3
 ---

-## Long Essay 3

-*NB: This assignment will be confirmed closer to the due date.
-I provide it here for reference only.*

 ### Prompt

-Clearly describe the attributes of a Stoic Sage.
-Why did the Skeptics believe that nobody could be such a Sage?
+According to the Stoics, is Donald Trump a happy person?
+Make sure to explain the Stoic conception of a happy life and the kind of features a person must possess to be guaranteed this happiness.
+Also provide a very vivid portrayal of Donald Trump and examples of his behaviors in your assessment of whether he is happy according to the Stoic.

 ### Further Instruction

-+ Write 1250-1500 words.
++ Write 1000-1250 words.
 No more.
 No less.
-+ Submit your responses by Mon. @ 1pm.
++ Submit your responses by 5/9/16 @ 6pm.